Thrilla in Manila: Undercard

+Broadcasting

 Legacy

 The Philippines' first multi-level commercial shopping mall was named after Muhammad Ali as a tribute to his victory.
 The mall is named "Ali Mall" and is located in Araneta Center, Cubao, Quezon City almost right beside the Araneta Coliseum in which the "Thrilla in Manila" took place.

 Another legacy of this fight was its pioneering use of communication technology.
 On September 30, 1975, HBO became the first television network in history to deliver a continuous signal via satellite by broadcasting the "Thrilla in Manila".
 This event linking satellites with cable turned cable television from a re-transmitter to a program provider.
 Kay Koplovitz, the woman who oversaw cable and satellite broadcasting of the match for HBO, went on to create the Madison Square Garden Sports Network, which later became the USA Network, in 1977.

 ESPN's SportsCentury ranked this event #5 in its Greatest Games of the 20th Century in 1999.

-In 2006, the Manny Pacquiao vs. Óscar Larios fight in the Philippines was billed as "Thrilla in Manila 2".
+In 2006, the Manny Pacquiao vs. Óscar Larios fight in the Philippines was unofficially billed as "Thrilla in Manila 2".

 In 2008, the "Thrilla in Manila" television documentary was produced by Darlow Smithson Productions and aired on HBO.
 This documentary was met with mixed reviews with some accusing it of being biased towards Frazier, as most of the people interviewed were from Frazier's camp.
 Promoter Bob Arum called it "disgusting", said it was designed to demean Ali, and that it was filled with inaccuracies and called it an "unfair attack on Muhammad Ali".

-One song in the 2021 Broadway show Diana: The Musical includes a chorus that frames an argument between Princess of Wales, Diana (Spencer), and Duchess of Cornwall, Camila (Parker Bowles) as a 'Thrilla in Manilla', including the lyrics "It's the Thrilla in Manilla/ But with Diana and Camilla!".
-The song, "The Main Event" is the fifth song in the second act of the musical.